note35/osu-map-viewer/README.md

     For example: https://osu.ppy.sh/s/332532

-    Get all difficult information of standard mode:
+    Get all difficulty information of standard mode:

     http://127.0.0.1:8000/api/332532/0

-    Get all difficult information of taiko mode:
+    Get all difficulty information of taiko mode:

     http://127.0.0.1:8000/api/332532/1

-    Get all difficult information of ctb mode:
+    Get all difficulty information of ctb mode:

     http://127.0.0.1:8000/api/332532/2

-    Get all difficult information of mania mode:
+    Get all difficulty information of mania mode:

     http://127.0.0.1:8000/api/332532/3